erply/api-go-wrapper/README.md

  Imagine that you fetch products with 10 fetchers and each is sending 10 products per second giving in total 100 prod/s speed.
 At the same time your consumer(s) process 500 prod/s, so you probably don't need to set `StreamBufferLength` to a very high number.
 On the other hand if your consumer is able to process 1 product per second, it will block all 10 fetchers, so you won't have a good processing speed.
 In this case the buffer length should be a number around 100, so you will let your consumer to do most of the work after the fetchers finish their work.

 **MaxItemsPerRequest**
 This parameter sets the limit of total items, which are allowed to be fetched per bulk request.
-One might ask, why this parameter is needed, since we could always use the max possible fetching count per request: 100 bulk requests x 100 per request.
+One might ask why this parameter is needed, since we could always use the max possible fetching count per request: 100 bulk requests x 100 per request.
 Unfortunately we noticed that fetching of 10 000 items per bulk request could take up to 30 seconds, but making 20 requests with 500 items each can take up to 10 seconds.

-You should set a balanced value for this option depending on your filters, API type and overall load of the Erply infastructure, try to set this value between 500 and 1000 and see which one gives the most performance.
+You should set a balanced value for this option depending on your filters, API type and overall load of the Erply infrastructure, try to set this value between 500 and 1000 and see which one gives the most performance.

 **MaxFetchersCount**
 The amount of parallel fetchers, which are allowed to call the Erply API.
 Don't try to use very high numbers here, hoping to reach the most of the processing speed.
 This value should be well balanced with the consumption speed and `StreamBufferLength` parameter.

-For example if you fetchers are able to send 10 items per second each but your consumers can process only 1 item per second, you probably would need only one consumer and `StreamBufferLength` = 10.
+For example if you fetchers are able to send 10 items per second each, but your consumers can process only 1 item per second, you probably would need only one consumer and `StreamBufferLength` = 10.
 On the other hand if you can consume 100 items per second, set the `MaxFetchersCount` = 10 and `StreamBufferLength` = 10.

 ### Implementation details

 The `Lister` is based on a popular [Fan-out](https://blog.golang.org/pipelines) concurrent pattern where multiple go routines are getting payload from a single input channel.
 An output channel is created for each go routine, where it sends the result of the parallel work.
-There is also a separate go routine which consumes from all those channels and sends the result to the single output channel, which is returned in the output of the `Get` or `GetGrouped` method.
+There is also a separate go routine which consumes from all those channels and sends the result to the single output channel, which is returned to the output of the `Get` or `GetGrouped` method.

 ### Get method algorithm